Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 When a residence is converted to rental property, then the tax basis on the conversion date is the lower of the adjusted basis or the fair market value.
 Generally, if a residence was converted to rental property only a few months before the sale, then whether any losses are deductible depends on whether the rental returns a profit and whether the lease prevented the owner from reoccupying the house during the lease period.

 If a house was bought for resale, then losses are deductible, even if the owner occupied the house for several months before the sale.
 In these cases, it is presumed that the owner does not intend to live in the house as a primary residence, but occupies the house to prevent vandalism and to keep the house in good shape to sell.
-Deductible losses can also be claimed for a residence that was acquired by gift or devisement, if the donee had no intention of living at the residence but sold it or rented it out shortly after acquiring it.
+Deductible losses can also be claimed for a residence that was acquired by gift or devisement, if the donee had no intent of living at the residence but sold it or rented it out shortly after acquiring it.

 If the principal residence is owned by a partnership whose partners are married, then the gain on the sale cannot be excluded but must be recognized.